 For more details on a few of our favorite, dorado flies—including how to properly tie and fish them—follow the link.

 Spinning and Baitcasting Equipment

 - Rods: In both cases, spinning and bait-casting, fix to 8 ft rods for light to medium action are recommended.

 - Reels: Open-face spinning reels are the easiest to use but, in experienced hands, bait-casters are the easiest to use accurately and they give you the best chance to place your lure where you want it.
 Bait-casters should feature a high-speed retrieval ratio, as lures are normally worked very rapidly.
 Whichever style is your favorite, it will need to be loaded with 25-30 lb line.

 - Leaders: Steel leaders are a must.
 Dorado have sharp teeth and a 5 to 10 inch, 20-30 lb test steel leader is needed.

-– Spoons from to 1/4 to 2 oz (johnson minous and other moddels that have weed gaurd are specially recomended)
+– Spoons from to 1/4 to 2 oz (johnson minous and other models that have weed guard are specially recommended)

 – Weedless frog imitations

 – Rapala Gliding Rap 12